Chapter 9

 “Anything else she ever told you?
 Or, any other exchange you guys had with her, something you think the others didn’t?”

 The kids went quiet, like they were thinking.
 One of them sprung his hand up, and Asher focused his attention on him.
 The kid adjusted his glasses.
 “My older brother told me that when him and his friends were in elementary school, they went to her house for halloween once.
 They walked the entire lake shore to get there but she hardly opened the front gate, and she didn’t even give them any candy.
-Infact, she forced them to leave without any, and when they objected, she threatened to call their parents and the police.”
+Infact, she forced them to leave without any, and when they objected, she threatened to call the parents and the police.
+He told me to keep it a secret, but now he’s off to college so I suppose it’s alright to break that promise.”

 The crowd erupted into whispers and gossip.